About the Course

 STEPHEN TUCKER

 After attaining a BAA in Animation from Sheridan College, Stephen G. Tucker went on to work as a Product Specialist at Side Effects Software Inc, before beginning his career in film and games.
 He has worked as a visual effects artist and technical director in both fully animated and live action films at Starz Animation, Dr. D, and Digital Domain.
-He has also worked as a visual effects artist in the game industry and has worked on titles including: Gears of War 4, Mass Effect: Andromeda, Star Wars Battlefront II, Shape of The World, and Battlefield V. He currently works as Senior Visual Effects Artist at Scavengers Studio in Montréal.
+He has also worked as a visual effects artist in the game industry and has worked on titles including: Gears of War 4, Mass Effect: Andromeda, Star Wars Battlefront II, Shape of The World, Battlefield V, The Darwin Project, and SEASON: A letter to the future.
+He currently works remotely as a Visual Effects Artist at The Believer Company from Montréal.

 More from Stephen Tucker